MicrosoftDocs/fabric-docs/docs/governance/domains.md

 To override the tenant-level certification settings, expand the certification section.
 You'll see the tenant-level selections, but greyed out.
 Select the **Override tenant admin selection** checkbox, and then configure the settings as desired.

-> [!NOTE]
-> If the checkbox is greyed out and you can't select it, it means that the Fabric admin has not [allowed this setting to be overridden at the domain level](../admin/endorsement-setup.md#set-up-certification).
+:::image type="content" source="./media/domains/domain-override-tenant-admin-selection.png" alt-text="Screenshot of certification override.":::

 For descriptions of the things you need to set, see [Set up certification](../admin/endorsement-setup.md#set-up-certification).

-:::image type="content" source="./media/domains/domain-override-tenant-admin-selection.png" alt-text="Screenshot of certification override.":::

-## Audit schema for domains

-## Admin APIs

 ## Next steps